mwaskom/PyROI/doc/source/config_doc.rst

 First Level Design
 ------------------

-Specify the task-related elements of your first-level design matrix.
+Specify the task-related elements of your first-level design matrix, And the program that was used to analyze it (currently is supported, but FSL should be soon.
 The hrfcomponents variable specifies how many different beta images are associated with each task condition.
 The betastoextract variable specifies which regressors to extract if multiple regressors are associated with each task condition.
 It can be "all" or a list of integers corresponding to the components.
 The conditions variable links paradigm names (as specified above) to a list of short names (ideally 4 or 5 letters) for the task conditions in that paradigm.
 The order of